peteroupc/html3dutil/tutorials/glmath.md

 and the fourth component is the W component (cosine of half the angle).
 Functions dealing with quaternions begin with "quat".

-Euler angles (pitch, yaw, and roll angles) can also be used to describe 3D rotations, but they have disadvantages:

-* In general, the order of Euler angle rotations is important.
-For example, a 30-degree pitch followed by a 20-degree roll is not the same as a 20-degree pitch followed by a 30-degree roll.
-* Euler angle rotations are not easily reversible when the same order of angles is used.
-For example, a negative 30-degree pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.

 The methods quatMultiply and quatFromEuler, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
 In these methods, multiplying one rotation by another